whatmakeart/whatmakeart.github.io/content/sewing/how-to-sew-true-flat-felled-seam.md

 </div>

-ISO 4916 2.04.06 is sometime called a Felled Seam or True Flat Felled Seam.
+ISO 4916 2.04.03 or ASTM LSc is often called a Felled Seam or True Flat Felled Seam.

 - [How to Sew a True Flat Felled Seam Overlap Method](https://youtu.be/8l09Xss5UDU)
 - [How to Sew a True Flat Felled Seam Fold Over Method](https://youtu.be/IN_8Gkas66o)